-Device implementations MUST include a mechanism to replace the entirety of the system software.
+- [C-0-1] Device implementations MUST include a mechanism to replace the entirety of the system software.
 The mechanism need not perform "live" upgrades-that is, a device restart MAY be required.

-Any method can be used, provided that it can replace the entirety of the software preinstalled on the

 Any method can be used, provided that it can replace the entirety of the software preinstalled on the device.
-For instance, any of the following approaches will satisfy this requirement:

-- "Over-the-air (OTA)" downloads with offline update via reboot. - "Tethered" updates over USB from a host PC. - "Offline" updates via a reboot and update from a file on removable storage.
+For instance, any of the following approaches will satisfy this requirement: - $\circ~$ "Over-the-air (OTA)" downloads with offline update via reboot. - "Tethered" updates over USB from a host PC. - "Offline" updates via a reboot and update from a file on removable storage. - [C-0-2] The update mechanism used MUST support updates without wiping user data.
+That is, the update mechanism MUST preserve application private data and application shared data.
+Note that the upstream Android software includes an update mechanism that satisfies this requirement.

-However, if the device implementation includes support for an unmetered data connection such as 802.11 or Bluetooth PAN (Personal Area Network) profile, it MUST support OTA downloads with offline update via reboot.
+If the device implementations includes support for an unmetered data connection such as 802.11 or Bluetooth PAN (Personal Area Network) profile, then, they:

+• [C-1-1] MUST support OTA downloads with offline update via reboot.